katmore/webhook/docs/phpdoc.md

-    $html_url : string
+    $html_url :

 __

 #### Type

-string -- the github URL of the event sender
+-- the github URL of the event sender

 # __